-Circovirus genomes, like cyclovirus genomes, encode at least two major ORFs encoding the Rep and Cp.
-In the circovirus genomes, the Rep is encoded on the virion sense strand and the Cp in the complementary sense strand, while the gene orientation is opposite in the cycloviruses.
-Furthermore, the intergenic region at the 3' end of the ORFs is relatively larger in circovirus genomes than that found in some of the cyclovirus genomes.
-For the vast majority of cycloviruses, the genes encoding the Rep and Cp overlap at their 3' ends.
+Circovirus genomes, like cyclovirus genomes, encode at least two major ORFs encoding the replication-associated protein (Rep) and capsid protein (Cp).
+In the circovirus genomes, the Rep is encoded on the virion sense strand and the Cp on the complementary sense strand, while the gene orientation is opposite in the cycloviruses.
+Furthermore, the intergenic region at the 3′-end of the ORFs is relatively larger in circovirus genomes than that found in some of the cyclovirus genomes.
+For the vast majority of cycloviruses, the genes encoding the Rep and Cp overlap at their 3′-ends.

 Virions contain covalently closed circular ssDNA.
-The genomes of PCV-1 and PCV-2 are the smallest viruses shown to replicate autonomously in mammalian cells (1759 and 1768 nt).
+The genomes of PCV1 and PCV2 are the smallest viruses shown to replicate autonomously in mammalian cells (1,759 and 1,768 bases).
 All virus genomes contain a putative ori marked by the conserved nonanucleotide ‘(T/n)A(G/t)TATTAC’ at the apex of a potential stem-loop structure.

-The virions of PCV-1 and PCV-2 are each comprised of one structural protein (Cp), for which approximate sizes of 36 and 30 kDa have been estimated, respectively (Tischer et al., 1982, Nawagitgul et al., 2000).
-BFDV virions have been reported to be associated with up to three proteins, 26.3, 23.7 and 15.9 kDa in size (Ritchie et al., 1990).
+The virions of PCV1 and PCV2 are each comprised of one structural protein (Cp), for which approximate masses of 36 and 30 kDa have been estimated, respectively (Tischer et al., 1982, Nawagitgul et al., 2000).
+BFDV virions have been reported to be associated with up to three proteins, 26.3, 23.7 and 15.9 kDa in mass (Ritchie et al., 1990).
 The protein composition of virions of the other members of the genus Circovirus has not been determined experimentally.
 However, putative circovirus capsid proteins identified through amino acid similarity searches exhibit conserved patterns of predicted intrinsically disordered regions further supporting their structural function (Rosario et al., 2015).

 Circoviruses possess an ambisense genome organization with the rep gene encoded on the virion strand and the cp gene encoded on the complementary strand of a dsDNA replicative form (RF) (Figure 2.Circovirus).
 The Rep, which is the most conserved protein amongst members of the genus Circovirus, contains endonuclease and helicase domains involved in RCR.
 The endonuclease domain, which is located at the Rep N-terminus, contains three conserved sequence motifs: RCR motif I [FT(L/I)NN], RCR motif II [PHLQG] and RCR motif III [YC(S/x)K], with “x” representing any residue (Rosario et al., 2017, Ilyina and Koonin 1992, Rosario et al., 2012).
 Additionally, the Rep contains a helicase domain towards the C-terminus that is characteristic of superfamily 3 (SF3) helicases encoded by small viruses (Koonin 1993, Gorbalenya and Koonin 1993).
 The following SF3 helicase motifs are found within a 100–120 amino acid stretch in circovirus Rep primary sequences: Walker-A [G(P/x)(P/x)GxGK(S/t)], Walker-B [uuDDF], and motif C [uTSN], with “x” representing any residue, “u” representing a hydrophobic amino acid, and residues in lower case observed less frequently (Rosario et al., 2017, Rosario et al., 2012).
 The Cp is much more divergent than the Rep and is only characterized by an N-terminus sequence rich in basic amino acids that may contribute to DNA-binding activity and is expected to interact with packaged viral DNA within virions (Crowther et al., 2003, Niagro et al., 1998).

-Circovirus genomes contain two intergenic regions (IRs), a larger one between the 5′ ends of the two major ORFs and a shorter one between their 3′ ends.
-The large IR between the initiation codons of the rep and the cp genes contains the ori, which is marked by a conserved nonanucleotide motif ‘(NANTATTAC’ at the apex of a stem-loop structure (Mankertz et al., 1997, Cheung 2004, Rosario et al., 2017, Rosario et al., 2012).
+Circovirus genomes contain two intergenic regions (IRs), a larger one between the 5′-ends of the two major ORFs and a shorter one between their 3′-ends.
+The large IR between the initiation codons of the rep and the cp genes contains the ori, which is marked by a conserved nonanucleotide motif ‘NANTATTAC’ at the apex of a stem-loop structure (Mankertz et al., 1997, Cheung 2004a, Rosario et al., 2017, Rosario et al., 2012).
 The Rep is thought to initiate replication through the RCR model by nicking the virion-sense strand between positions 7 and 8 of the nonanucleotide motif (Steinfeldt et al., 2006).
-PCV-1 replication, presumably through RCR, has been shown to involve production of a dsDNA RF by host DNA polymerases during the S phase of cell division (Tischer et al., 1987).
+PCV1 replication, presumably through RCR, has been shown to involve production of a dsDNA RF by host DNA polymerases during the S phase of cell division (Tischer et al., 1987).

-Transcriptional analyses of PCV-1 and PCV-2 infecting porcine kidney PK-15 cells have revealed as many as 12 and 9 transcripts, respectively, through alternate splicing (Cheung 2003, Cheung 2004).
-Although most of these transcripts are Rep-associated RNAs, only two Rep-associated RNAs, namely Rep and Rep′, have been found to be essential for infectious virus replication (Cheung 2003, Cheung 2004).
-The Rep is translated from the full-length transcript (PCV-1: 312 amino acid residues; PCV-2: 314 amino acid residues) of the rep gene, whereas a spliced transcript encodes the truncated and C-terminal frame-shifted Rep′ (PCV-1: 168 amino acid residues; PCV-2: 178 amino acid residues).
-Rep and Rep′ of PCV-1 bind to two genomic hexameric repeats located close to the potential stem loop spanning the ori (Faurez et al., 2009, Steinfeldt et al., 2001).
+Transcriptional analyses of PCV1 and PCV2 infecting porcine kidney PK-15 cells have revealed as many as 12 and 9 transcripts, respectively, through alternate splicing (Cheung 2003, Cheung 2004b).
+Although most of these transcripts are Rep-associated RNAs, only two Rep-associated RNAs, namely Rep and Rep′, have been found to be essential for infectious virus replication (Cheung 2003, Cheung 2004b).
+The Rep is translated from the full-length transcript (PCV1: 312 aa; PCV2: 314 aa) of the rep gene, whereas a spliced transcript encodes the truncated and C-terminal frame-shifted Rep′ (PCV1: 168 aa; PCV2: 178 aa).
+Rep and Rep′ of PCV1 bind to two genomic hexameric repeats located close to the potential stem loop spanning the ori (Faurez et al., 2009, Steinfeldt et al., 2001).
 Both Rep-associated proteins and binding to the hexamers are essential for initiation of replication in these circoviruses (Steinfeldt et al., 2007).
-In addition to Rep-associated transcripts, porcine circoviruses synthesize a single RNA for the major structural protein Cp (PCV-1: 232 amino acid residues; PCV-2: 233 amino acid residues) as well as three RNA transcripts for non-structural proteins with unknown function during infection of PK-15 cells (Cheung 2003, Cheung 2004).
+In addition to Rep-associated transcripts, porcine circoviruses synthesize a single RNA for the major structural protein Cp (PCV1: 232 aa; PCV2: 233 aa) as well as three RNA transcripts for non-structural proteins with unknown function during infection of PK-15 cells (Cheung 2003, Cheung 2004b).
 Non-structural proteins, other than Rep and Rep′, have also been shown to play a role in porcine circovirus infections.
-PCV-1 and PCV-2 encode a protein known as VP3 that exhibits apoptotic activity (Kiupel et al., 2005, Liu et al., 2005, Hough et al., 2015).
-In addition, a fourth protein known as ORF4 that exhibits cytoprotection by suppressing caspase activity and inhibiting apoptosis was discovered in PCV-2 (He et al., 2013, Lv et al., 2016).
+PCV1 and PCV2 encode a protein known as VP3 that exhibits apoptotic activity (Kiupel et al., 2005, Liu et al., 2005, Hough et al., 2015).
+In addition, a fourth protein known as ORF4 that exhibits cytoprotection by suppressing caspase activity and inhibiting apoptosis was discovered in PCV2 (He et al., 2013, Lv et al., 2016).
 Transcriptional information regarding other members of the genus Circovirus remains limited.

 The species demarcation threshold is 80% genome-wide nucleotide sequence identity based on the distribution of pairwise identities (Figure 3.Circovirus) (Rosario et al., 2017).